whalehub/ginstall.sh/README.md

 You can install `ginstall.sh` by downloading the latest release, moving it to `/usr/local/bin` and making it executable.

 The dependency `gget` can be installed by running `ginstall.sh` with the `--first-run` flag.

-Once it has been installed, you can update `gget` like any other supported application.
+Once `gget` has been installed, you can update it with `ginstall.sh` just like any other supported application.

 ## Usage